jasnow/railroader-site/source/_posts/2012-09-04-brakeman-1-dot-8-0-released.markdown

 ### High Confidence Warnings for JSON

-Older versions of Rails default to not escaping `to_json` calls, leading to [cross site scripting problems](http://brakemanscanner.org/docs/warning_types/cross_site_scripting_to_json/).
+Older versions of Rails default to not escaping `to_json` calls, leading to [cross site scripting problems](http://railroaderscanner.org/docs/warning_types/cross_site_scripting_to_json/).
 Since Rails 2.1.0, Rails has provided an option to escape JSON output by default.
-Brakeman will check this option, and warn on unescaped `to_json` calls.
+Railroader will check this option, and warn on unescaped `to_json` calls.

 ### Fix Redirect False Negative

-Brakeman was incorrectly checking for `:only_path => true` in *any* argument to `redirect_to`.
+Railroader was incorrectly checking for `:only_path => true` in *any* argument to `redirect_to`.
 However, it is only valid as part of the first argument.

 ### Fix Duplicate Warnings on Raw Calls